René Viénet: Career

 From 1967 to 1978, Viénet was employed by the CNRS (Centre National de la Recherche Scientifique).
 Based at Paris University 7 (Jussieu), he established a library devoted to modern Chinese history and literature and set up the only archive of Chinese films outside China.
 All of these films, which he collected in Hong Kong with Chan HingHo and Françoise Zylberberg, were later transferred to the Taipei Film Library.

 Viénet was also the series editor of more than fifty works published by a variety of houses but collectively known as the Bibliothèque Asiatique.
-These included: La Vie et l’œuvre de Su Renshan, rebelle, peintre, et fou, 1814-1849? / Su RenShan: Painter, Rebel, and Madman, 1814-1849?, by Pierre Ryckmans (aka Simon Leys); various bilingual books; and catalogues for the Bibliothèque Nationale de France.
+These included: La Vie et l'œuvre de Su Renshan, rebelle, peintre, et fou, 1814–1849? / Su RenShan: Painter, Rebel, and Madman, 1814–1849?, by Pierre Ryckmans (aka Simon Leys); various bilingual books; and catalogues for the Bibliothèque Nationale de France.
 Many were produced by a kind of non-profit coop.
-Floriana and Gérard Lebovici’s Champ Libre put out Simon Leys's Les habits neufs du Président Mao / The Chairman's New Clothes.
-Viénet published three more books under the Champ Libre imprint in Hong Kong: Chinese translations of Mustapha Khayati’s Situationist classic De la misère en milieu étudiant / On the Poverty of Student Life and of Harold Isaaacs's Tragedy, as well as Luo MengCe, Le paradoxal destin politique de Confucius.
+Floriana and Gérard Lebovici's Champ Libre put out Simon Leys's Les habits neufs du Président Mao / The Chairman's New Clothes.
+Viénet published three more books under the Champ Libre imprint in Hong Kong: Chinese translations of Mustapha Khayati's Situationist classic De la misère en milieu étudiant / On the Poverty of Student Life and of Harold Isaacs's Tragedy, as well as Luo MengCe, Le paradoxal destin politique de Confucius.

 The relationship with Champ Libre ended when Guy Debord convinced Lebovici not to publish any more books by Leys (including Ombres Chinoises / Chinese Shadows, then at the page-proof stage).
-Leys's books of the period ended up at the UGE/Plon paperback imprint 10/18 and were later reprinted at Viénet’s initiative by Jean-François Revel at Robert Laffont.
+Leys's books of the period ended up at the UGE/Plon paperback imprint 10/18 and were later reprinted at Viénet's initiative by Jean-François Revel at Robert Laffont.